 Building toward them

-This is the destination our coaching works towards, alongside the accounting and advisory that keep the numbers honest.
+This is the destination our coaching works towards, alongside the advisory work and accounting that keep the numbers honest.
 We use the three freedoms as a simple way to check whether all the effort is actually pointing somewhere worth going — because a business that's growing but leaving you broke, exhausted or anxious isn't really succeeding.
-If that resonates, it's worth a conversation about which freedom you're furthest from, and what would move you closer.
+If that resonates, it's worth a conversation about which freedom you're furthest from, and what one number would tell you it was moving.
+Get in touch and we'll work it out with you.